 "Year after year, small businesses say complying with government regulations is their top concern, and this year, there are sure to be many changes as a new administration takes office," said Charley Moore, Rocket Lawyer founder and CEO.
 "It's good to consult with a business attorney more than once a year rather than wait until a big issue arises.
-It's better to pay a little up front than a lot down the road, especially when dealing with federal regulations."
+It's better to pay a little upfront than a lot down the road, especially when dealing with federal regulations."

 4. Organize your record-keeping.

 "Use the start of the new year to hold an annual corporate meeting where you can get your records organized," said Deborah Sweeney, CEO of MyCorporation.com.
-"File your annual report so your business remains in good standing and make sure your business information is accurate and up-to-date, including your present address and any changes made with your registered agent.
+"File your annual report so your business remains in good standing, and make sure your business information is accurate and up to date, including your present address and any changes made with your registered agent.
 If you have a business license, make sure you know when it's time to renew the license and pay its fee to stay in compliance."

-5. Reaffirm your mission.
+5. Reaffirm your mission statement.

-There's no time like the start of the year to reaffirm your company's overarching mission and examine your goals of how to continuously serve your target clientele.
-Make sure you and your staff both know why this company even exists in the first place; knowing the mission will give your team a clear objective, and then the rest just comes down to planning and execution.
+There's no time like the start of the year to reaffirm your company's overarching mission and examine your goals of how to continuously serve your target customers.
+Make sure you and your staff both know why this company exists in the first place; knowing the mission will give your team a clear objective, and then the rest just comes down to planning and execution.

-"As a business owner, it's easy to get wrapped up in the day to day, and lose sight of your long-term goals and raison d'être," said Bruce Poon Tip, founder of G Adventures.
-"The New Year is an ideal time for you and your team to revisit why the company exists in the first place.
+"As a business owner, it's easy to get wrapped up in the day-to-day and lose sight of your long-term goals and raison d'être," said Bruce Poon Tip, founder of G Adventures.
+"The new year is an ideal time for you and your team to revisit why the company exists in the first place.
 Having a clear sense of purpose will motivate your employees to do their best work, ensure that your activities speak to one cohesive strategy, and put you on the best path for growth and long-term success."